AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 - `crs`: This stores information the competition server uses to access the CRS
 - `github.pat`: The server must download fuzz tooling and challenge repositories from GitHub, so you must add a GitHub personal access token with repository read access here in order for the server to work.
 This token must have the `repo` scope.
 You may use the same access token that you used for container registry, just as long as it has both the `repo` scope and the `read:packages` scope enabled.
+- `listen_address`: This is the address that the server listens on.
+The server will also use this address when tasking the CRS.
+So if this is kept as `localhost`, or `[::]`, the server will send tarballs with those
+URLs relative to those endpoints to the CRS.

 ### `signoz/otel-collector-config.yaml`